 Is The Future

-Maryama Luccioni, known by her stage name Maryisonacid, is a French-Congolese DJ, promoter, curator, and the founder of the African Acid Is The Future label and party based in Berlin.
-With a distinctive approach to DJing, Maryisonacid seamlessly blends diasporic African sounds with groovy electronic tracks and techno, a style deeply influenced by her upbringing in Paris's Barbès district and her involvement in Berlin's eclectic and diverse party scene.
+Maryama Luccioni, known as Maryisonacid, is a French-Congolese DJ, and the founder of AAITF.
+With a distinctive approach to DJing, Maryisonacid seamlessly blends diasporic African sounds with groovy electronic tracks and techno, a style deeply influenced by her upbringing in Paris's Barbès district and her involvement in Berlin's eclectic and diverse music scene.

 A constant presence in electronic music over the past decade, Dauwd’s creative journey has unfolded with refreshing unconventionality.
 Born in the US to an Iraqi father and English mother, and raised in rural North Wales, he grew up far removed from the club spaces he would eventually frequent.
 This unique background informs Dauwd’s perspective as both a versatile DJ and a continually evolving producer, blending influences that span cultures, genres, and eras.